rtyler/brokenco.de/_posts/2019-06-23-aids-lifecycle-2019.md

 Ventura, Los Angeles.
 For the better part of seven days, I sat on a bicycle with over 2,200 cyclists and 650 volunteers riding from one part of California to another to raise money for HIV/AIDS services as part of [AIDS/LifeCycle](https://www.aidslifecycle.org).
-In perspective, 545 miles is further than the distance from Boston to Washington D.C., further than Brussels to Berlin, further than Tokyo to Hiroshima.
+For perspective, 545 miles is further than the distance from Boston to Washington D.C., further than Brussels to Berlin, further than Tokyo to Hiroshima.
 It is countless hills, steep descents, farm fields, supportive on-lookers, packets of chamois butter,